 Are you waking up suddenly in the middle of the night and feeling short of breath?
-Shortness of breath has different medical causes, but the surprising truth is that your environment may be playing a part, especially if you have asthma that is triggered by allergens in your home.
-If you have shortness of breath at night, you should see your doctor.
+Shortness of breath has different medical causes, but the surprising truth is that your environment may be playing a part, especially if you have asthma that is triggered by common allergens in your home.
+If you have difficulty breathing when lying down, you should see your doctor.
 Please note that this article is only about recurring symptoms*, and if you have breathing difficulty that comes on suddenly or seriously interferes with your breathing, then you should seriously consider going to the emergency room or calling 911.

 In this article, read more about why you may have shortness of breath at night and learn possible solutions to try on your own after talking with your physician.